Skip to content Skip to footer

 Leo provides the backbone for our mission.
 He combines economic discipline with a heart for the ocean.
 With his background in scaling sustainable businesses, he safeguards our finances and ensures that every donation is managed with transparency and structure.

-Our Mission: Infrastructure Over Activism.
+Infrastructure Over Activism.

 Traditional awareness campaigns are not enough to stop the tide of plastic waste.
 Our answer is the construction of a self-sustaining ecosystem.